Safe abortion is a women's health matter

 While the choice of abortion method should be based on what is best for you, the important thing is to make sure you choose a safe method.

 The safe methods, as recognized by the World Health Organization, are listed below:

-Medical abortion – up to 9 weeks of gestation
+Medical abortion (with pills) – up to 9 weeks of gestation

 - Mifepristone and Misoprostol

 - Misoprostol alone when mifepristone is not available